hareshr066/Puvi_Jal-ai-chatbot/README.md

-📚 Puvi_Jal-ai-chatbot with CSV/XLSX + ChromaDB + Groq
+📚 PUVI-JAL AI CHATBOT with CSV/XLSX + ChromaDB + Groq

-🚀 Project Overview
+🚀 PROJECT OVERVIEW

 This project is a Retrieval-Augmented Generation (RAG) Chatbot built using Python, ChromaDB, and Groq’s LLaMA models.
 It allows you to query CSV/Excel datasets in natural language and get intelligent, context-aware answers.

 Instead of relying only on the LLM’s knowledge, this chatbot uses your dataset as the source of truth.

-🛠️ Tech Stack
+🛠️ TECH STACK

 Programming Language: Python 3.10+